Commodity feminism: Critiques

 "Much contemporary advertising, including the examples mentioned above, engages in obfuscation of the labour and product-ness of the commodity being presented.
 Value is instead assigned or implied by linking the commodity to a particular lifestyle, identity or social cause.
 Commodity feminism is one example of the addition of an ideological layer that distracts from the origins and nature of the commodity advertised."

-The term pays homage to Marx’s notion of “commodity fetishism” and is often framed within contemporary Marxist and feminist terms.
+The term pays homage to Marx's notion of “commodity fetishism” and is often framed within contemporary Marxist and feminist terms.
 The definition of commodity feminism and commodity fetishism go hand in hand.
 Commodity fetishism is the relation of production and exchange of social relationships involving money and merchandise.
 The use of fetishism towards females has been occurring for decades, but within the use of ads in the consumerism increase, this commodity fetishism has created commodity feminism.
 Consumerism has taken over enough for feminism to be used and become a commodity that is profitable.
 This profit off feminism has consumers in debate about how far it can go as well as if it is morally correct to be exploiting a fight that has been fought by women for decades.
 These advertisement that are making feminism a commodity have done things like promote “real beauty” and to tackle body image disorders among young women.
 Some of these campaigns can not only portray the opposite of what they claim to be feminism but can have real side effects on the credibility of feminism.
+These are the doubts raised by critics of movements such as the Dove Beauty Campaign and the Always #LikeAGirl campaign; their feminist messages placed in the context of consumerism could raise doubts about the sincerity of those messages.

 "Also valid is the comment that the “you be you” message of these ads is at odds with the very nature of marketing, which emphasizes a lack or imperfection in order to then provide a product with which to solve this “problem”."
 As said by Kristen Howard, the nature of marketing; fixing a problem, being involved with feminism can be contradictory as the "you be you" message as companies try to convince us that buying their product will support the feminine cause.
+Dara Persis Murray makes a similar statement regarding the contradiction within the Dove Campaign for Real Beauty (CFRB), emphasizing that "real beauty," while it has a message within its branding of positive viewpoints on beauty, also has an inherent nature of dominant standards of beauty.
+It both rejects standards and utilizes them for their product.